The views expressed by the host on this program documented to be almost always right 99.6% of the time it is Friday.

 It is very rare indeed in this day and age for a journalist to actually commit journalism.

-Most of them just do propaganda stenography or what have you.
+Most of them just do propaganda, stenography, or what have you.

-He he plays Eric Holder's testimony to Congress May 3rd, 2011, where Holder said that he had only just recently heard about the Fast and Furious gun running program.
+He plays Eric Holder's testimony to Congress May 3rd, 2011, where Holder said that he had only just recently heard about the Fast and Furious gun running program.

-I'm not uh I'm not sure the exact date, but I probably heard about Fast and Furious for the first time over the last few weeks.
+I'm not sure the exact date, but I probably heard about Fast and Furious for the first time over the last few weeks.

-CNN compares Holder's testimony to what Obama said in March.
+Then, in a random act of journalism, CNN compares Holder's testimony to what Obama said in March.

-For those of you in Rio Linda, March comes before May.
+For those of you in Riolinda, March comes before May.

 Holder testified in March.

-Obama said uh in May, and Obama said in March to CNN, Espanyol.
+Obama said in May, and Obama said in March to CNN Espanol, I heard on the news about this story.

 The ATF knew about it, but didn't apprehend those who had sent it.